FAQ for Columbia’s Preferred Name Policy

 For students on the Morningside campus, the ID Card with the Legal Name should be returned to the ID Center at 204 Kent Hall.

-Students on the Medical Center campus should return their ID Card with Legal Name to the CUMC ID Card Office at 630 West 168th Street.
+Students on the Medical Center campus should return their ID Card with Legal Name to the CUIMC ID Card Office at 630 West 168th Street.

 May I have a new photograph taken for my new ID Card?

-Yes, please inform the staff at the ID Card Center that you would like a new photograph to be taken before your new Card with Preferred Name is issued.
+Yes, please inform the staff at the ID Card Center that you would like a new photograph to be taken before your new Card with Preferred/Chosen Name is issued.

-* For CUMC students in P&S (including PT and OT), Nursing, or Dental Schools:
+* For CUIMC students in P&S (including PT and OT), Nursing, or Dental Schools:

 Is the Columbia ID Card a form of identification accepted off campus?